PsrSigSim/PsrSigSim/docs/installation.rst

 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/

-If you have issues with the `fitsio` installation and you already have `cfitsio` installed you may need to reinstall or `reconfigure`_.
+If you have issues with the `fitsio` installation and you already have `cfitsio` installed you may need to reinstall or `reconfigure`_ with different flags.

 .. _reconfigure: https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node9.html